If you’re thinking about raising backyard chickens, you’ll have plenty to consider – but the Bali chicken breed list is extensive.

 5. Malay Chicken

-When you’re on the hunt for the right breed of poultry for your backyard, the Bali chicken breed list isn’t the only one you need to consider.
+When you hunt for the right breed of poultry for your backyard, the Bali chicken breed list isn’t the only one you need to consider.
 There are hundreds of other kinds of chickens you can raise.